shakacode/react_on_rails/README.md

   2. In your component definition, you'll call `ReactOnRails.getStore('storeName')` to get the hydrated Redux store to attach to your components.
 + **props:**  ReactOnRails takes care of setting up the hydration of your store with props from the view.

+For an example, see [spec/dummy/app/controllers/pages_controller.rb](spec/dummy/app/controllers/pages_controller.rb).

 #### View Helper
 `redux_store_hydration_data`

 Place this view helper (no parameters) at the end of your shared layout.
 This tell ReactOnRails where to client render the redux store hydration data.
 Since we're going to be setting up the stores in the controllers, we need to know where on the view to put the client side rendering of this hydration data, which is a hidden div with a matching class that contains a data props.
+For an example, see [spec/dummy/app/views/layouts/application.html.erb](spec/dummy/app/views/layouts/application.html.erb).

 #### Redux Store Notes
 Note, you don't need to separately initialize your redux store.
 However, it's recommended for the two following use cases: